 if a radiocommunications receiver is part of the station – the receiver is operated on a frequency specified in this licence.

-Special Condition C22 can optionally be applied to spectrum accesses in the that are located outside a city or town and is in remote areas of Australia as defined in section 4.14.
+Special Condition C22 can optionally be applied to spectrum accesses in the frequency range 1710 to 1785 MHz and 1805 to 1880 MHz that are located outside a city or town and is in remote areas of Australia as defined in section 4.14.
 The intention is to allow the use of portable devices that can be used to improve coverage in black spots in the coverage of a base station authorised to operate under a PTS licence.

 Special Condition C22